 commercial corridors in closer proximity to major transportation hubs for diverse housing types that include both rental and ownership opportunities through the implementation of the Mixed-Use Overlay Zone.
 11.1: Affirmatively Furthering Fair Housing: Capital Improvement Projects Complete CIP projects, such as complete streets, parks and park improvements, street and sidewalk improvements, outlined under the 2023/24 budget.
 Planning period Citywide with emphasis in southern tracts.
 Complete three CIP projects during the planning period.
 11.1: Affirmatively Furthering Fair Housing: Live- work Housing Explore changes to the Mixed Use Overlay Zone regulations, including to allow the creation of work-live units.
 By 2025 Citywide with emphasis on southern tracts.
 If feasible, amend the Zoning Code to allow live- work units.
-11.1: Affirmatively Furthering Fair Housing: Complete Streets Promote updates to the public right-of-way that will improve mobility for all, including in areas next to transit hubs and within the mixed use overlay zone through the adopted Complete Streets Plan.
+11.1: Affirmatively Furthering Fair Housing: Complete Streets Promote updates to the public right- of-way that will improve mobility for all, including in areas next to transit hubs and within the mixed use overlay zone through the adopted Complete Streets Plan.
 Work with the Transportation Division as they implement the Complete Streets Plan and identify any underserved Planning period Transit hubs and mixed-use overlay zone.
 Facilitate the development of three projects under the Complete Streets Plan during the planning period.

-areas with regard to transit, schools, ADA accommodations and include these in a work plan Tenant Protecti on and Anti-Displacer nent 11.1: Affirmatively Furthering Fair Housing: Replacement Housing Amend the Zoning Code to address the replacement housing requirements (per AB 1397) By 2024 Citywide Require replacement housing for 100% of units affordable to the same or lower income level as applicable.
+areas with regard to transit, schools, ADA accommodations and include these in a work plan Tenant Protection on and Anti-Displacer nent 1 11.1: Affirmatively Furthering Fair Housing: Replacement Housing Amend the Zoning Code to address the replacement housing requirements (per AB 1397) By 2024 Citywide Require replacement housing for 100% of units affordable to the same or lower income level as applicable.
 9.6: Rent Stabilization Continue implementing Rent Stabilization Division services, including resolving complaints within 45 days.
-Implement program for systematic or annual inspections of housing by the Rent Stabilization Office.
 Ongoing By 2024 Southern areas where cost burden and sensitive communities are more prevalent.
 Maintain administration of program to existing 7,700 units and resolve all complaints within 45 days of opening.
 Draft and initiate inspection program.
-9.7: Monitoring Affordable Housing and Residential Displacement Monitor and maintain existing affordable housing and enforce requirements, such as replacement housing, as necessary.
-Ongoing Citywide Maintain affordability of 158 units.
+9.7: Monitoring Affordable Housing and Residential Displacement Monitor and maintain existing affordable housing and enforce requirements, such as replacement housing, as necessary, Ongoing Citywide Maintain affordability of 158 units.
 11.1: Affirmatively Furthering Fair Housing: Retrofit Programs Maintain and continue to implement the mandatory Seismic Retrofit Program for multi-family properties.
 Ongoing; By 2025 Citywide Assist 3 households annually.

 Study the use of incentives to expand of the voluntary seismic retrofit program applicable to single-family residential and commercial properties.
 11.1: Affirmatively Furthering Fair Housing: Aging in Place and Eviction Protections Continue to convene the Aging in Place Group (staff committee) created in 2019 that coordinates the nurse practitioner program, Bet Tzedek, JFS, RSO, and Code Enforcement to review cases of vulnerable households seeking assistance and coordinate all available city and non-profit services with the goal of preventing eviction.
-Continue to prevent unlawful eviction and fund legal aid organizations such as Bet Tzedek that provide tenant education and representation regarding landlord/tenant disputes to residents of the City.
 Annually Citywide with emphasis on multi-family neighborhoods and southern tracts where sensitive communities are more prominent.
 Convene the Aging in Place Group annually with the goal of assisting 3 households at risk of eviction annually.